cucurbitomics/cucurbitomics.github.io/content/en/homepage/research.md

 header_menu: true
 ---

 Our primary goal is to develop resilient and nutritious cucurbit cultivars by leveraging genomic approaches and our extensive germplasm collection.
-We aim to bridge traditional breeding methods with innovative approaches to accelerate crop improvement and address global agricultural challenges."
+We aim to bridge traditional breeding methods with innovative approaches to accelerate crop improvement and address global agricultural challenges.

 ---